 - Finally, if you are only looking to make milk kefir for a brief period, then a kefir culture starter may be the most convenient option.
 Conversely, if you are wanting a culture starter that can be used time and time again, then milk kefir grains are a more practical option.

-Dehydrated kefir grains are in a dormant state and while care should be taken with them, they are not in as fragile of a state as the fresh grains are.
+Dehydrated kefir grains are in a dormant state and, while care should be taken with them, they are not in as fragile of a state as the fresh grains are.
 Dehydration does create minor stress on all cultures, but with proper activation, they should be up and running in no time.

 Dehydrated kefir grains also have the advantage of having a longer shelf life.
 This is advantageous in that it gives you a buffer of time both in the shipping of the grains and in the time frame you have once you receive them.
+So if it takes a 3 or 4 days to ship your kefir grains, then you don't have time to start them for another week, this would kill live grains, but your dehydrated kefir grains will be fine.

 Whether you decide to make kefir with a starter culture or kefir grains, we're excited you're considering adding this wonderful fermented food to your routine!